Welcome | E Komo Mai

 For the first time in a long time I didn't feel deprived in my diet, I had enough energy to socialize that I didn't feel isolated from friends, I gained back the weight and nutrients I was missing from my terribly leaky gut, and in my movement journey my body felt so good I didn't have to deprive it of fun in fear of pain.
 Basically that usual endo diet stuff you hear - "No gluten, no coffee, no alcohol, no fun" - was far from the life I was leading!

 In the act of coming back alive - I literally had forgotten how it felt to have energy and be pain-free - I knew I had to share this journey with my fellow endo-community in case it helps change even just one life of chronic, debilitating pain.
-I created this site to help those with endometriosis find refuge in a different direction than the pharmacist or doctor.
+I created this site to help those with endometriosis find refuge with a new perspective on healing from this chronic disease, and to help reclaim lives.

 Endometriosis is a whole body issue rather than a site specific one and in order to treat the endo symptoms, we must treat the whole body.